leettools-dev/leettools/docs/documentation.md

 leet flow -t answer -q "What is GraphRAG" -p days_limit=3 -p output_language=es
 # run an answer flow and save the output to a KB
 leet flow -t answer -q "What is GraphRAG" -k graphrag
-# run an anwser flow on the local KB
+# run an answer flow on the local KB
 leet flow -t answer -q "What is GraphRAG" -k graphrag -p retriever_type=local
 # run an digest of seach results from the last three days and output in Spanish
 # this query will run for a while to fetch and analyze the search results